wurstscript/WurstScript/manual.md

 	endpackage

+For more information about packages, read the packages section.
 You can still use normal jass syntax/code outside of packages, but inside packages you have to adhere to the wurst rules.